readium/go-toolkit/README.md

 ## Command line utility

-The `readium` command provides utilities to parse and generate Web Publications.
+The `rwp` command provides utilities to parse and generate Web Publications.

-To install `readium` in `~/go/bin`, run `make install`.
+To install `rwp` in `~/go/bin`, run `make install`.
 Use `make build` to build the binary in the current directory.